 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Approximately the same size as the downtown area, the city's green heart is Canada's largest city park, Stanley Park, covering hundreds of acres filled with lush forest and crystal clear lakes.
-Visitors can wander the sea wall along the exterior of the park, catch a free trolley bus tour, a horse-drawn carriage ride, or visit the Vancouver Aquarium housed within the park.
+Visitors can wander the sea wall along its exterior, catch a free trolley bus tour, enjoy a horse-drawn carriage ride or visit the Vancouver Aquarium housed within the park.

-The city's past is preserved in historic Gastown with its cobblestone streets, steam powered clock, and quaint feel, though this is combined with expensive souvenir shops and galleries aimed at tourists.
-Neighbouring Chinatown, with its weekly market, Dr Sun Yat-Sen classical Chinese gardens, and restaurants adds an exotic flair.
+The city's past is preserved in historic Gastown with its cobblestone streets, famous steam-powered clock and quaint atmosphere.
+Neighbouring Chinatown, with its weekly market, Dr Sun Yat-Sen classical Chinese gardens and intriguing restaurants add an exotic flair.
 For some retail therapy or celebrity spotting, there is always the trendy Robson Street.

 During the winter months, snow sports are the order of the day on nearby Grouse Mountain.
 It's perfect for skiing and snowboarding, although the city itself gets more rain than snow.
-Vancouver's incredible ethnic diversity and combination of mountains, sea, and city offers visitors an endless supply of things to see and do, no matter the budget.
+Vancouver's ethnic diversity and ideal combination of mountains, sea and city offer visitors an endless supply of things to see and do, no matter the budget.

-The pride of Vancouver's network of parks and gardens, Stanley Park covers 1,000 acres (405 hectares) and is one of the largest parks in any urban centre in North America.
-Situated in the heart of Vancouver's densely populated West End, it stretches out on a peninsula and surrounded on three sides by water.
+The pride of Vancouver, Stanley Park covers 1,000 acres (405 hectares) and is one of the largest parks in any urban centre in North America.
+It's situated in the heart of Vancouver's densely populated West End and stretches out on a peninsula.

 Stanley Park is at once a refuge for visitors seeking a brief escape from the urban jungle, a showcase for the natural beauty that surrounds the city and an entertainment centre.
 The park is criss-crossed through its dense rainforest interior by miles of wide gravel paths surrounding Beaver Lake and Lost Lagoon.

-It is home to hundreds of migratory birds such as Canada geese, swans, and ducks, and large populations of racoons, squirrels, skunks, and coyotes.
-The park has a miniature railroad, putt-putt golf course, and an aquarium.
-It is also possible to walk, jog, cycle, or rollerblade around the long seawall that encircles the perimeter.
+It is home to hundreds of migratory birds such as Canada geese, swans and ducks, and large populations of racoons, squirrels, skunks and coyotes.
+The park has a miniature railroad, putt-putt course and an aquarium, as well as routes around the long sea wall perfect for a walk, jog, cycle or rollerblade.

 Vancouver's Chinatown is not only a strong, established ethnic community, but also a popular tourist attraction and prosperous commercial district.
 Its bustling streets are full of colour and commerce; even the pagoda-topped telephone booths add to the atmosphere.
 Shop displays spill onto the pavements, and tables groan with the weight of exotic foodstuffs and the strange wares of the Chinese apothecaries.